Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 > [!combat]- **Balancing the Siege**
-> Due to the wave mechanic, this combat encounter is a series of two consecutive **mild** combat encounters and a third **bloody** combat encounter against a party of five 3rd-level players, a CR 0 ally (Bildrath), and a CR 5 ally (Parriwimple), the first of which will consume approximately 15% of their total maximum hit points, the second of which will consume approximately 17% of their total maximum hit points, and the third of which will consume approximately 34% of their maximum hit points (for a total of 66% of their maximum hit points).
+> Due to the wave mechanic, this combat encounter is a series of two consecutive **mild** combat encounters and a third **bloody** combat encounter against a party of five 3rd-level players, a CR 0 ally (Bildrath), and a CR 5 ally (Parry), the first of which will consume approximately 15% of their total maximum hit points, the second of which will consume approximately 17% of their total maximum hit points, and the third of which will consume approximately 34% of their maximum hit points (for a total of 66% of their maximum hit points).
 For parties of smaller or larger sizes, modify the encounter as follows:
 > * **Three Players**.
 Reduce the number of zombies in the first wave to 5.
 Remove the zombies in the second wave.
 Replace the wight in the third wave with a ghoul.
 > * **Four Players**.
 Reduce the number of zombies in the first wave to five.
 Reduce the number of zombies in the second wave to one.
 Replace the wight in the third wave with three zombies.
 > * **Six Players**.
 Increase the number of zombies in the first wave to seven.
 Increase the number of zombies in the second wave to three.
 Add one zombie to the third wave.